How to Convert an Android App to iOS or Vice Versa: Full Guide for 2026

 Media assets

-An adequate porting of media assets from one platform to another is important as they have different sizes on Android and iOS.
+Adequate porting of media assets from one platform to another is important, as they differ in size between Android and iOS.

 However, simply resizing isn't enough.
-Your developers need to optimize each asset for the target platform carefully.
+Your developers need to carefully optimize each asset for the target platform.
 Utilizing adaptive design principles, scalable vector graphics, and platform-specific design guidelines ensures that visual elements appear consistent and high-quality across all devices.
-This process demands attention to details to maintain a smooth and appealing user experience.
+This process demands attention to detail to maintain a smooth and appealing user experience.

-By prioritizing proper media asset optimization, developers can prevent common issues like pixelation or misaligned visuals, ensuring the app performs well on both platforms.
+By prioritizing media asset optimization, developers can prevent common issues such as pixelation or misaligned visuals, ensuring the app performs well on both platforms.

 Here is the size grid for iOS: